Review of Sportsman’s Pride Dry Dog Food

 The fifth ingredient is rice.
 Is this whole grain rice, brown rice or white rice?
 Since the word “rice” doesn’t tell us much, it’s impossible to judge the quality of this item.

-The sixth item is dried beet pulp.
-Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.
+The sixth ingredient is beet pulp, which is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.